Table of contents

 Teams that previously used Scrum, became more and more interested in Kanban, as it offered a less constrained process and more flexibility.
 And this is where the first talks of the Scrumban process first happened.
 It was proposed that teams transitioning from Scrum to Kanban will need an in-between method.
 To accommodate this need, Scrumban was created.

 Scrumban was meant to be a stepping stone between the two practices, but it soon became clear that it is good enough to be a separate Agile framework.
 It offered a sweet middle spot between Scrum and Kanban and thus stayed as another option for Agile practitioners.
+Keep reading to learn more or grab your copy of the ultimate Scrumban guide.

+Scrumban is a methodology that combines the iteration-based structure of Scrum with a focus on the work in progress of Kanban.
 To understand how Scrumban methodology works, you should first get to know at least a little bit about its origins – Scrum and Kanban.
 Both these frameworks are similar in some ways, but at the same time very different.

 Scrum is an Agile framework that runs projects in 1-4-week iterations called Sprints.
 Teams plan, deliver, and review work in these increments while performing strictly scheduled meetings to ensure continuous improvement.

 Kanban on the other hand is not much of a framework, but more of an approach to deliver just what is needed, focusing on a limited amount of work at all times.
-The team plans and reviews work based on demand and do not go by any specific roles or meetings.
+The team plans and reviews work based on demand and does not go by any specific roles or meetings.

 So how do these two work together?
 Scrumban methodology uses the iteration and meeting structure of Scrum and visualizes work on the Kanban board.
 Keeping both the order and the flexibility of the two frameworks.

 If you are coming to Scrumban from Scrum, there may be an expectation for certain roles.
 However, this is where the Kanban approach to professional teams takes over.
 While the team can choose to keep their previous Scrum roles, there is no requirement for a Product Owner or a Scrum Master.
+Learn more about Scrum team size.

 Instead, the Scrumban team should be a set of professionals capable of pulling tasks from the backlog and completing them on their own.
 In fact, if you have a working team structure, there is no need to change it.
 Simply reinforce the roles you have and make sure the team can work autonomously towards the end goal.